North Central Umpire Program

 Still deciding?

 Visit our Becoming an Umpire guide for a step-by-step walkthrough, or reach out directly via the coordinator link above.
-WeΓÇÖre happy to pair you with a mentor, loan you gear, and help you take your first plate.
+We're happy to pair you with a mentor, loan you gear, and help you take your first plate.